motion/orbit/notes/plan.md

 - Walks through integration setup on first start
 - Syncs their preferences for integrations (not tokens just settings)
 - General shared data system

+## Site for launch

+- really needs a lot of iteration
+- needs extensive page just for assurance of security/privacy
+- needs integrations page with lots of nice detail
+- needs search/explore page with inline videos
+- needs about page with trustworthy stuff

 ## Launch